Last Updated on November 26, 2023 by Scott Allen

-What is a Teacup Yorkie, and how to get one?
+What is a Teacup Yorkie, and how do you get one?

 Why are documents important?

 People prefer Yorkies with papers, even though they are more expensive.
 Yorkie Terrier prices have increased because papers ensure that your Yorkie is purebred.
 However, this is not a mere formality.
 These documents contain information about the puppy’s parents, siblings, breeder, and kennel numbers.
 This information has two benefits.
 First, you can learn about your puppy’s traits, including coat color and size.
-Second, you can also ensure that the puppy is healthy and free from hereditary diseases.
+Second, you can ensure the puppy is healthy and free from hereditary diseases.
 A healthy litter signifies that your puppy has a solid genetic heritage.

 Finally, this information is true and accurate.
 A documented Yorkie is more expensive because its breeder paid for verification.
 It was a time-consuming and costly task.
 However, it is the safest option to ensure that you don’t have any problems in the future.
 Yorkies that are not registered may have hidden health issues.

 What is the average cost of Teacup Yorkies in the USA?

 Breeders use the term “teacup,” which is often used to raise the price of a puppy.
 However, this small dog will not meet the breed standard and will cost you hundreds, if not thousands, in vet bills.
 Teacup Yorkies can be sold online by breeders who want to profit from people who don’t know they are not a breed.
 They can cost upwards of $2,500-$5,000.

 Do your research to find a good breeder if you’re looking for a tiny Yorkie.
 If they use the term teacup, it is best to stay away from them.
 A breeder who recognizes the health risks of breeding small dogs will be the best choice.
 It is possible to find a Yorkie smaller than the breed standard.
-However, remember that some Yorkies less than 3 pounds are likely to be inbred.
+However, remember that some Yorkies under 3 pounds will likely be inbred.
 This can cause a suppressed immune system, physical mutations, and behavioral problems.